 Donate money.
 Time and energy aren’t the only gifts you can give to your community.
 If you’re short on intangibles like these but have breathing room in your budget, consider donating money to a local nonprofit or national cause.
 Many charitable donations are tax-deductible; check with the nonprofit for details.
 Not sure if a charity is legit?
 Learn how to spot charity scams before donating.

 Give the gift of life.
 If you’re healthy and able, consider donating blood, plasma, platelets or even bone marrow and organs to help save a life.
 A pint of blood – one of the simplest and least invasive donation options — can save up to three lives!

 Become a mentor.
-Big Brothers Big Sisters (BBBS) professionally matches adults with children who have expressed a personal interest in having a mentor.
+Big Brothers Big Sisters professionally matches adults with children who have expressed a personal interest in having a mentor.
 Many of these children are from low-income, single-parent households and may not have strong role models to learn from.
-Volunteer with your local BBBS or look for schools, churches and community groups that need adult mentors.
+Contact Big Brothers Big Sisters of Arizona at BBBBAZ.org to learn about volunteering or look for schools, churches and community groups that need adult mentors.

 Donate food or supplies.
 You’re probably already shopping for groceries, so why not add a few extra items to the list?
 Food pantries, group homes and shelters are always in need of non-perishable goods.
 Find a local one and ask what they need most.

 Food Pantry Tip: Avoid donating foods that require extra items to prepare (like boxed mac-and-cheese that needs butter and milk).
 Focus instead on stand-alone staples like canned meats and vegetables, applesauce and peanut butter.

 Organize a charity drive.
 Partner with your church, social group or community organization to host a supply drive for food, diapers and baby supplies, school supplies or other essentials for those in need.
 The items you collect can be donated to a local food pantry, shelter or other helping organization.